-A lot happened before this moment, and it all began with a suitcase full of many lei, costumes and a heart of aloha ready to share my culture with others.
-I woke up at 5 a.m. full of excitement, as I was ready to journey through another country with my favorite people.
+It all began with a suitcase full of many lei, costumes and a heart of aloha ready to share our culture with others.
+I woke up at 5 a.m. full of excitement, ready to journey through another country with some of my closest friends.
 The plane ride was as long as ever but just so happened to be one of the best flights I have ever been on.
-The food was amazing, and our seats were so comfortable.
-As I stepped outside of the airport, I was greeted with the humid warm air of Narita, Japan.
+Though the plane ride was long, it turned out to be one of the best flights I’ve ever had.
+The food was delicious, and the seats were surprisingly comfortable.
+As I stepped outside the airport, I was greeted by the humid, warm air of Narita, Japan.
 It was as if I never left home.

 As I head home, I carry with me all the lessons, knowledge and unforgettable experiences from this trip.
-From the intricate rhythms of the dance to the deep cultural insights I’ve gained, this journey has been a perfect blend of tradition, connection and growth.
+From the intricate rhythms of the dance to the deep cultural insights I’ve gained, this journey has been a perfect blend of tradition, connection and personal growth.
+It was about learning from another culture while also teaching them about our own.
 I am grateful for the new friendships formed and the opportunity to make new ones.
-These experiences and memories will stay with me, continuing to inspire and guide my hula journey as I move forward.
+These experiences will stay with me, continuing to inspire and guide my hula journey as I move forward.

 Corilee • Dec 2, 2024 at 2:07 pm